Before creating an application to process time-series data with TDengine, consider the following:

 - If you find that the SQL functions of TDengine cannot meet your requirements, then you can use user-defined functions to solve the problem.

 This section is organized in the order described above.
 For ease of understanding, TDengine provides sample code for each supported programming language for each function.
 If you want to learn more about the use of SQL, please read the SQL manual.
-For a more in-depth understanding of the use of each connector, please read the Connector Reference Guide.
+For a more in-depth understanding of the use of each client library, please read the Client Library Reference Guide.
 If you also want to integrate TDengine with third-party systems, such as Grafana, please refer to the third-party tools.

 If you encounter any problems during the development process, please click "Submit an issue" at the bottom of each page and submit it on GitHub right away.

-This document describes how to establish connections to TDengine and how to install and use TDengine connectors.
+This document describes how to establish connections to TDengine and how to install and use TDengine client libraries.

 📄️ Data Model